xishanyu2/xishanyu2.github.io/_pages/about.md

 Contact
 ------
 My work email address is <2113133@mail.nankai.edu.cn>.
-You can also contact me by <zzynankai@outlook.com>.
+Also can be contacted by <zzynankai@outlook.com>.